AsBuiltReport/AsBuiltReport.Nutanix.PrismElement/README.md

 ## :package: Module Installation

+### **PowerShell**
 Open a PowerShell terminal window and install the required modules as follows;
 ```powershell
 install-module AsBuiltReport.Nutanix.PrismElement
 ```

+### **GitHub**
+If you are unable to use the PowerShell Gallery, you can still install the module manually.
+Ensure you repeat the following steps for the [pre-requistes](https://github.com/AsBuiltReport/AsBuiltReport.Nutanix.PrismElement#wrench-pre-requisites) also.

+1. Download the [latest release](https://github.com/AsBuiltReport/AsBuiltReport.Nutanix.PrismElement/releases/latest) zip from GitHub
+2. Extract the zip file
+3. Copy the folder `AsBuiltReport.Nutanix.PrismElement` to a path that is set in `$env:PSModulePath`.
+By default this could be `C:\Program Files\WindowsPowerShell\Modules` or `C:\Users\<user>\Documents\WindowsPowerShell\Modules`
+4. Open a PowerShell terminal window and unblock the downloaded files with
+    ```powershell
+    $path = (Get-Module -Name AsBuiltReport.Nutanix.PrismElement -ListAvailable).ModuleBase; Unblock-File -Path $path\*.psd1; Unblock-File -Path $path\Src\Public\*.ps1; Unblock-File -Path $path\Src\Private\*.ps1
+    ```
+5. Close and reopen the PowerShell terminal window.

+_Note: You are not limited to installing the module to those example paths, you can add a new entry to the environment variable PSModulePath if you want to use another path._

 ## :pencil2: Configuration
 The Nutanix Prism As Built Report utilises a JSON file to allow configuration of report information, options, detail and healthchecks.